Which city is cheaper, Cordoba or Portimao?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Portimao is around the same temperature as Cordoba in the summer.
-The temperature in Portimao is usually 25°C (78°F) in July, and Cordoba stays around 27°C (81°F).
+The daily temperature in Portimao averages around 25°C (78°F) in July, and Cordoba fluctuates around 27°C (81°F).

 In July, Portimao usually receives less rain than Cordoba.
 Portimao gets 1 mm (0 in) of rain, while Cordoba receives 5 mm (0.2 in) of rain each month for the summer.

 In the autumn, Portimao is around the same temperature as Cordoba.
-Typically, the autumn temperatures in Portimao in October are around 19°C (67°F), and Cordoba is about 19°C (66°F).
+Typically, the autumn temperatures in Portimao in October average around 19°C (67°F), and Cordoba averages at about 19°C (66°F).

 Portimao usually gets around the same amount of rain in October as Cordoba.
 Portimao gets 67 mm (2.6 in) of rain, while Cordoba receives 69 mm (2.7 in) of rain this time of the year.

 The winter attracts plenty of travelers to both Portimao and Cordoba.
-The shopping scene are the main draw to Portimao this time of year.
+The shopping scene and the cuisine are the main draw to Portimao this time of year.
+Also, many travelers come to Cordoba for the museums, the shopping scene, and the cuisine.

 In January, Portimao is generally a little warmer than Cordoba.
-Temperatures in Portimao average around 11°C (52°F), and Cordoba stays around 10°C (50°F).
+Daily temperatures in Portimao average around 11°C (52°F), and Cordoba fluctuates around 10°C (50°F).

 In January, Portimao usually receives around the same amount of rain as Cordoba.
 Portimao gets 78 mm (3.1 in) of rain, while Cordoba receives 82 mm (3.2 in) of rain each month for the winter.

 Portimao is around the same temperature as Cordoba in the spring.
-The temperature in Portimao is usually 15°C (60°F) in April, and Cordoba stays around 16°C (60°F).
+The daily temperature in Portimao averages around 15°C (60°F) in April, and Cordoba fluctuates around 16°C (60°F).

 Portimao usually gets less rain in April than Cordoba.
 Portimao gets 38 mm (1.5 in) of rain, while Cordoba receives 64 mm (2.5 in) of rain this time of the year.